Iran–Israel proxy conflict: 2014

-A court in Jerusalem has sentenced an Israeli man, Yitzhak Bergel to four-and-a-half years in prison for offering to spy for Iran.
-Bergel belongs to the anti-Zionist Neturei Karta, an ultra-Orthodox Jewish sect which is vehemently opposed to the State of Israel's existence.
+A court in Jerusalem has sentenced an Israeli man, Yitzhak Bergel, to four-and-a-half years in prison for offering to spy for Iran.
+Bergel belongs to the anti-Zionist Jewish group Neturei Karta.

 On 5 March 2014, the Israeli navy intercepted the Klos-C cargo ship.
 Israel stated Iran was using the vessel to smuggle dozens of long-range rockets to Gaza, including Syrian-manufactured M-302 rockets.
 The operation, named Full Disclosure and carried out by Shayetet 13 special forces, took place in the Red Sea, 1,500 kilometers away from Israel and some 160 kilometers from Port Sudan.

-Iranian state media reported that on 24 August 2014, IRGC had shot down an Israeli drone near Natanz fuel enrichment plant.
-Israeli military did not comment on the reports.
+Iranian media reported that on 24 August 2014, the IRGC had shot down an Israeli drone near Natanz fuel enrichment plant.
+The Israeli military did not comment on the reports.

 Two workers were killed in an explosion that took place at a military explosives factory southeast of Tehran, near the suspected nuclear reactor in Parchin.
 In what seemed to be a response ordered by Iran, Hezbollah set off an explosive device on the border between Lebanon and the Israeli-controlled side of the Shebaa farms, wounding two Israeli soldiers.
 Israel responded with artillery fire toward two Hezbollah positions in southern Lebanon.